CES Liquid Air Energy Storage Repowering America’s Peaker Plant Fleet with Clean Dispatchable Power

 - Long-Term Contracts (PPAs) – Utilizing 10–25 year Power Purchase Agreements to provide stable, fixed-price revenue and reduce merchant risk.

-- Other Revenue Streams – Capturing additional value through Renewable Energy Credits (RECs), system integrity schemes, and tolling agreements.
+- Other Revenue Streams – Capturing additional value through Renewable Energy Credits (RECs), system integrity schemes, and tolling agreements, this is available

 By leveraging these five pillars, CES LAES transforms legacy assets into highly efficient, multi-income facilities that remain economically resilient while meeting the demand for clean, reliable peak power.